API reference for core module¶

 update_states(objective: Objective, states: list[dict[str, Any]], settings: Sequence[Mapping[str, Any]]) -> None

-.
-This should not modify objective.update
+Updates states.
+This should not modify objective.update.

 maybe_chain ¶

-Returns a single module directly if only one is provided, otherwise wraps them in a Chain
+Returns a single module directly if only one is provided, otherwise wraps them in a Chain.

 Source code in torchzero/core/chain.py